Getting Started

 Setting up your database

-Now that our S3 bucket is created, we can replicate data to it.
+Now that our MinIO bucket is created, we can replicate data to it.
 Litestream

 can work with any SQLite database so we’ll use the sqlite3